 02 of 09

 This potent green smoothie recipe is so full of liver-cleansing greens, it's guaranteed to deliver a pleasant rush of energy and to jump-start a sluggish digestive system.
 The banana is an optional addition for those who may not do well with too much of the green flavor, as it softens the intensity and adds creaminess.
 Organic produce is always recommended for smoothies and raw consumption of fruits and vegetables.

 This simple Provencal carrot salad is common in southern France.
 Carrots are beneficial for the lungs, liver, and eyes; they help ease indigestion and acidic blood conditions.
 One of the best sources of beta-carotene, the carrots in the salad are combined with green vitamin-filled parsley, tangy lemon, mustard, and olive oil.
 Great when made with a sweet, juicy bunch of organic carrots, the salad is also great with larger carrots, as long as they're thoroughly washed and peeled.
 Often served alongside bowls of olives and other vegetable salads, this salad is a great appetizer or palate cleanser between courses.

 04 of 09

-This exotic Morrocan carrot salad recipe is particularly good with tofu or white fish, and bitter greens.
-Carrots are beneficial for the lungs, liver, indigestion, and acidic blood.
-Raisins are rich in iron, and cinnamon and mint are excellent for digestion.Continue to 5 of 9 below.
+This flavorful Morrocan carrot salad is particularly good served with tofu or white fish and bitter greens.
+Carrots are beneficial for the lungs, liver, and eyes.
+They also help digestion and blood-related conditions.
+Seasoned with garlic and cumin, also great for improving digestion, this salad is a great source of fiber and vitamins, and an excellent vegan and vegetarian side dish.Continue to 5 of 9 below.

 05 of 09